e-meyer/e-meyer/README.md

 ## hey there ~ 👋

-a mobile developer, using Flutter to create and maintain apps
+i enjoy finding and developing solutions for things that may or may not be useful

-this is the place where I store and share my secret knowledge <sup style="font-style: italic"> and also unfinished projects </sup>
+this is the place where I store and share my coding wisdom <sup style="font-style: italic"> and also unfinished projects </sup>

 interested in making the difference wherever i am ~